 Las Vegas Data Misunderstood?

-In Las Vegas, gambling CEO’s seem puzzled by the dip in gambling revenue.
-But most months have a higher visitor stat.
 One main reason is that the total gambling bankroll is shackled.
 Parking fees, resort fees, CSN fees, higher food and drink prices, and fewer player comps are all the culprits.
 Add a bigger house edge with game rules and payout percentages like 6:5 BJ and 7/5 video poker and “why bother?”
-That response is an internal feeling of hopelessness in the experience of gambling, a decreased ITV.
+That response is an internal feeling of hopelessness in gambling or a decreased ITV.

 Casino Rewards Clubs are also squeezing the fun out of the experience.
 Cutbacks in comps and rewards, such as in CET’s Total Rewards and Boyd’s B Connected, change where we gamble.
 One example is shortened periods for accruing rewards points.
 Another is the tightening of casino rewards programs, making it harder to rise in tier level.

 Conclusion – Casino Reward Clubs, ADT and ITV

 IVT will increase with greater hospitality, gambling options, and less “nickel & dining.”
 CEOs wouldn’t need to be looking for skill-based games, stadium gaming, and sports betting as THE panacea for their misappropriated understanding of getting guests of all ages through the doors.

 It’s really so simple.
 I feel good when my gambling experience lasts longer and is potentially better financially.
 I will visit more, stay longer, and take in more amenities at the casino property if my inner motivation has been met.